cmda-bt/fe-course-21-22/week-2.md

 ## Hand in

-Hand in your progess (chapter summaries and exercises) in your repository on GitHub under your username.
+Hand in your progess (chapter summaries) in a issue template in this repository.

 [cover]: https://eloquentjavascript.net/img/chapter_picture_15.jpg